Our work to improve farm animal welfare

 We're working hard to try to improve the welfare of as many farm animals as possible, at every stage of their lives.

-- More than 900 million farm animals are reared every year in the UK, as well as many millions of fish.
+- Over one billion farm animals are reared every year in the UK, as well as many millions of fish.
 The law alone is not always strong or detailed enough to ensure that they all have a good quality of life, and are transported and slaughtered humanely.

 - Responsibility for farm animal welfare does not just lie with the farmers and stock-keepers that look after them.
 Governments, food retailers and you, the consumer, all have a lot of power to help raise welfare standards, and ensure all farm animals can lead lives worth living.
 To help with this, we want to see labelling with method of production on all animal products, so that people can make more informed choices when shopping.